New lower bounds for the integration of periodic functions: Introduction

-\begin{itemize} \item The precise setting is introduced in Section~\ref{sec:prelim}. \item In Section~\ref{sec:proof-tech}, we first show that the bump function technique fails in certain ranges of smoothness.
+\begin{itemize} \item The precise setting is introduced in Section~\ref{sec:prelim}.
+An overview of results is given in Section~\ref{sec:results}. \item In Section~\ref{sec:proof-tech}, we first show that the bump function technique fails in certain ranges of smoothness.
 We then describe the new technique, which we will refer to as the Schur technique.
 We do this for a more general family of reproducing kernel Hilbert spaces than the above, see Theorem~\ref{thm:sum-of-squares}. \item In Section~\ref{sec:general-periodic}, we present some general lower bounds on the error $e_n(H)$ for the spaces of periodic functions.
 As a corollary, we also obtain a new result on the largest possible gap between the error of sampling algorithms and general algorithms for $L_2$-approximation on reproducing kernel Hilbert spaces with finite trace, see Section~\ref{sec:L2app}.
-We improve a lower bound from \cite{HKNV22}, further narrowing the gap to the best known upper bounds from \cite{DKU,KU19,NSU}. \item In Section~\ref{sec:small}, we derive new lower bounds for the case of small (logarithmic) smoothness.
-We consider both isotropic and mixed smoothness.
-Spaces of logarithmic smoothness have been studied, e.g., in \cite{DT,GS19,KSchV,Levy}. \item In Section~\ref{sec:large}, we obtain lower bounds for the case of large smoothness, namely, for analytic periodic functions.
+We improve a lower bound from \cite{HKNV22}, further narrowing the gap to the best known upper bounds from \cite{DKU,KU19,NSU}. \item In Section~\ref{sec:small}, we derive new lower bounds for function spaces which combine the fractional isotropic smoothness $s=d/2$ with an additional logarithmic term.
+Since this ensures that function values are well-defined and that the functions in the space are continuous, while isotropic smoothness $s=d/2$ without any logarithmic perturbation is not enough, we refer to this setting as spaces of small smoothness.
+We consider also function spaces of mixed smoothness, where the borderline is given by $s=1/2$ independently on the dimension $d$.
+Spaces combining fractional and logarithmic smoothness have been studied, e.g., in \cite{DT,GS19,KSchV,Levy}. \item In Section~\ref{sec:large}, we obtain lower bounds for the case of large smoothness, namely, for analytic periodic functions.
 We present a result on the curse of dimensionality, which is in sharp contrast to a recent result from \cite{GODA}, and an asymptotic lower bound that complements recent error bounds for classes of analytic functions on $\R^d$ from \cite{IKLP15,KSW17}. \end{itemize}